Holland - World War II Reflections

 The tour begins near the area where the Germans first invaded Holland and finishes in the area of Operation Market Garden.
 Though the German occupation would last another year, Operation Market Garden was the beginning of the long end.

 Accompanied by your tour guide, a native of Holland and a specialist in WW II history, you will hear about Holland's story through this dark time.
-As you cycle present-day Holland, imagine this lovely landscape transformed by war, invasion, occupation, starvation, and finally liberation.
+As you cycle present-day Holland, it is hard to imagine this lovely landscape transformed by war, invasion, occupation, and starvation.
+But remember, we must never forget.
+Learn the story of the road to liberation.

 Highlights